 Cedric feels a very deep connection with nature, culture and people, and his inspiration emerge from the emotional and sensory experiences with his surroundings and the beauty around the small instants of the day-to-day.
 His Fashion for All long-term project is part of an artistic commitment to draw people’s attention to the often-invisible humans of the rural and poor areas of Rwanda.
 Fashion for All puts at the center of Cedric’s fashion collections the women and men of the village, inviting people to reflect about the value of each individual and their right to access and enjoy fashion regardless of their age, size, social or economic status.
 Under the Fashion for All umbrella project, fashion collections presented in art installation settings include Strong Women (2017) and Beauty in the Heart (2018).

-This year Cedric Mizero has been selected to participate in the International Fashion Showcase 2019 as one of the 16 finalists out of 200+ applications from young fashion designers around the world.
+In 2018 Cedric Mizero was selected to participate in the International Fashion Showcase 2019 as one of the 16 finalists out of 200+ applications from young fashion designers around the world.
 The prestigious International Fashion Showcase is a partnership between the British Council, The British Fashion Council, London College of Fashion and Somerset House and it showcases every year the work of the most exciting emerging fashion designers from around the world.
 Bringing cutting edge fashion design to London, IFS invites us to explore different cultures and consider current world issues through fashion.
+At the end of the exhibition, Cedric was awarded with the Special Mention to Curation for his Dreaming My Memory.

 EXHIBITIONS AND SHOWS